bhbaothebeginning/hello-world/README.md

 # hello-world
-This is the master branch - definitive branch - all other branches are altered, changed, updated then merge into this master branch eventually.
+This is the master branch